-I’ve just reviewed the above book, by Galen Fous.
+I’ve just reviewed the book Decoding Your Kink, by Galen Fous.

 As a Somatic Sexologist and Certified Sexological Bodyworker, I feel this is an excellent and much needed book by an expert on fetish sexuality, experienced psychotherapist and academic researcher.

 This book is ‘written with blood’ as it is based on the author’s own personal journey, and painful, profound and joyful experiences on the way, and resulting in expert knowledge, and a fascinating perspective.